 Avoid the booze hotspots of Algarve: Albufeira and Vilamoura .
 These are nothing but bland touristy places with OK beaches nearby.

 Another option is Lagos, one of my favorite areas in the Algarve.
 It’s a very tranquil place, even though the top beach there has suffered a massive reengineering project which made it unrecognizable.
+Faro airport is no far and there are transfer companies doing the journey (I suggest this one).

 There are some other great options around Lagos town like Praia do Camilo, Praia dos Pinheiros or Praia da Luz – where some are still looking for Maddie McCann.